 If you're training hard, you need to ensure you're getting enough fuel.
 Girling suggest periodising your nutrition alongside your training.
 That means eating more - particularly carbs - on days when you have intense sessions, and looking to create a deficit on rest days, where you'll keep the protein high to ensure those muscles get what they need.

-Does natural body shape play a role?
+Does natural body shape play a role in the effect cycling will have?

 There is of course such a thing as a natural body type - the traditional big three are Ectomorphs, Endomorphs and Mesomorphs.